Your health. your terms.

 Just your mind, body, and your home.

-Why do I label myself a “food-first” personal trainer?
+Why do I label myself a “Food-First” Personal Trainer?

-More About Me…
+More About Me

 My mind.
 I have always been a big thinker.
 An observer.
 A curious adventurer.
-And, I have struggled with depression and anxiety most of my life.
+I have also struggled with depression and anxiety much of my life.
 To address these concerns, I have explored a variety of therapeutic modalities, including meditation, counseling, intergenerational trauma clearing, ritual and many different food lifestyles.
 I continue to explore these remedies to reduce symptoms of depression and anxiety, while I build supportive, affirming habits in my daily life.
 I also attend Metabolic Health conferences, take health coaching courses and read books on mental health.
 I am currently reading Brain Energy by Dr. Christopher Palmer and on the waitlist for the sold out book by Georgie Ede, Change Your Diet Change Your Mind.
-I love learning about mitochondrial health and how food impairs optimal functioning of our metabolic state.
+I love learning about mitochondrial health and how certain food ingredients can impair optimal functioning of our metabolic state.
 As a Metabolic Health Coach, I value the importance of building my network with other metabolic healthcare experts through the Society of Metabolic Health Practitioners (SMHP), where I am a current member.

 My Qualifications